The true cost of buying a home in Israel

 Value Added Tax (VAT) is 17% as of 1.10.2015

-The contents of this article are designed to provide the reader with general information and not to serve as legal or other professional advice for a particular transaction.
+The contents of this article are designed to provide the reader with general market information and not to serve as professional advice for a particular transaction.
 Readers are advised to obtain advice from qualified professionals prior to entering into any transaction.